 Here are six factors to consider when working through an employee resignation.

-1. Understanding the legal aspect
+1. Understanding the legal aspects

 2. Planning for a successful exit

 Managers can require outgoing employees to keep working full steam ahead during their final days.
-However, workers' motivation often wanes as employment begins drawing to a close.
-Therefore, the time after giving notice is most effectively used as a handover period.
+However, workers' motivation often wanes as they near the finish line.
+Therefore, the time after giving notice is often most effectively used as a handover period.

-Have exiting employees update their existing job descriptions, and work with them to delegate their duties and determine what projects they’ll need to complete before leaving.
+Have exiting employees update their existing job descriptions, and work with them to delegate duties and determine what projects they’ll need to complete before leaving.
 Immediately remove departing employees from sensitive or confidential projects, especially if they’re headed for a competitor.

-3. Extending a notice period
+4. Extending the employee resignation notice period

-4. Handling employees who just want to leave
+5. Handling employees who just want to leave

 If employees want to quit immediately after giving notice, you have the right to require them to honor the period dictated by their contract.
 However, it may be difficult to keep them productive or prevent disruption.
 So in this situation, it’s best to give the employee a cooling-off period to process emotions.
-Ask to speak to them the next day, and explain why everyone would benefit from them staying through a set notice period.
+Ask to speak to them the next day and explain why everyone would benefit from them staying through a set notice period.